fujitake/vantiq-related/vantiq-apps-development/vantiq-resources-introduction/docs/eng/hands-on-lab.md

 1. Save the changes using the [Save Changes] icon in the upper right corner of the App Builder's pane.
 Right-click on the added Transformation and select [View Task Events].
 ![](../../imgs/hands-on-lab/06_view_task_event.png)

-1. Run `generateAdhocEvent` (or make `AiCameraMqttBroker` Active).
+1. Exexute `generateAdhocEvent` (or make `AiCameraMqttBroker` Active).
 Observing the event as it passes through Transformation, notice the addition of the `address` retrieved from the reverse geocoding service.
 ![](../../imgs/hands-on-lab/06_address_added.png)